ndavidson19/ciscolive/README.md

 # LLM Documentation Demo for Nexus Dashboard

 A demo application showcasing how to run a local LLM on your own hardware.
 Includes samples that leverage open-source libraries (llama.cpp) and models (llama), as well as documentation from Nexus Dashboard.
+This is a tiny example of how to use the LLM to search through documentation and return relevant information.
+If there is interest we can work on adding more features and functionality.
+Our current production system is much more complex and uses a variety of different technologies to serve the LLM.
+These include a streaming SSE web UI, an OpenAI compatible webserver, more advanced retrieval mechanisms such as hybrid search and re-ranking, and a new approach to vectorized embeddings.

+For now, this repository will serve as a starting point for anyone interested in running their own LLM.
+The LLamaCPP library is a great starting point for anyone interested in running their own LLM.
+Right now the UI is simple and just displays the completion from the model.
+The retrieval is also simply just retrieving top cosine results from the database.
+If interested in a production application, contact me or look into different SOTA methods for RAG apps.

 ## Installation